-Your visa determines whether you can or cannot enroll for English courses in New Zealand.
+Your visa determines whether you can or cannot enrol for English courses in New Zealand.

-Working Holiday Visa: Most working holiday visas include the right to enroll for one, three or six months courses.
+Working Holiday Visa: Most working holiday visas include the right to enrol for one, three or six months courses.
 Check out your working holiday visa conditions on Working Holiday New Zealand.

 Visitor Visa: You cannot study in New Zealand with a visitor visa.
 (See our Visitor Visa guide).

 Work Visa: Most work visas entitle you to study in New Zealand.
 Make sure to check your visa conditions.

 Student Visa: You can enrol and study in New Zealand under your specific visa conditions.
 Check out Which Visa Do You Need to Study in New Zealand?

 TOEFL, TOEIC, IELTS, ESOL… What does it mean?

 There are a huge amount of courses and exams that you can pass when studying English in New Zealand.
 They represent a different level of qualification used all around the world to rate your English fluency.
 Here is a quick rundown on the major English diplomas for foreign speakers that you will find in New Zealand: